-Specifically, she writes memoir, personal essay, and Young Adult fiction with cross over potential.
-She is currently drafting a New Adult #ownvoices #IRMC #POC novel, Six Sage Society, and plotting a coming-of-age #POC memoir, I’m Not My Father’s Lover.
-Her memoir, Ninety-Nine Fire Hoops, is forthcoming from She Writes Press (Fall, 2021).
+Specifically, she writes memoir, personal essay, and Young Adult fiction with crossover potential.
+She is currently drafting an #ownvoices #IRMC #POC novel, Six Sage Society, and plotting a Chinese family saga, I’m Not My Father’s Lover.
+Her memoir, 99 Fire Hoops, is forthcoming from She Writes Press (September 21, 2021).

 Allison believes that everyone is endowed with the power to choose for him/herself.
 She also believes that kindness is the answer to most of the challenges we face as a human race.
 Choose to be Kind is her motto.

-Allison is grateful to be able to live a creative life.
+Allison is grateful to live a creative life.
 It’s her dream come true.
 Aside from writing, she also models and acts for print and film.
 But her greatest joy is sharing her life with her husband and their three sons.